-The classification rule defined by a CLASS-instruction is available for use with any variable stored in the scale defined in the CLASS-instruction.
-The variable values x which fulfill the condition $a_i \leq x \leq b_i$ are mapped to the classi(i = 1, ..., r).
-The class names may be partially identical; the classes may thus consist of several
+The classification rule defined by a CLASS-instruction is available for use with any variable stored in the scale defined in the CLASSinstruction.
+The variable values x which fulfill the condition $a_i \le x \le b_i$ are mapped to the class i $(i=1,\ldots,r)$.
+The class names may be partially identical; the classes may thus consist of several distinct intervals.
+The class names are either nonnegative integers or any permissible SURVO identifiers.

-The speciality parameter M has two possible values: FAST and SHORT.
-FAST guides the compiler to apply direct value indexing in table addressing.
+The speciality parameter M has two possible values: FAST and SHORT, FAST guides the compiler to apply direct value indexing in table addressing.
 This method is sometimes wasteful in using the computer core memory.
 SHORT method applies a normal search strategy in table handling and therefore allows maximal storage economy.

 Closely associated with the CLASS-instruction is a variable transformation instruction.
 This instruction is called TRANSF, and it defines a new variable applying a classification rule.
-The value of the new variable is the integer class number defined in a CLASS instruction or a simple count 1, 2, ... if alphanumeric class names have been used.
-The format of the TRANSF instruction is where u =the new variable, $u_1 =$ the variable to be classified, c =the name of a classification rule defined earlier by a CLASS-instruction, m =the value to be given if the value of u_1 is outside the classification intervals.
+The value of the new variable is the integer class number defined in a CLASS instruction or a simple count $1, 2, \ldots$ if alphanumeric class names have been used.
+The format of the TRANSF instruction is where u = the new variable, $u_1 =$ the variable to be classified, c = the name of a classification rule defined earlier by a CLASS-instruction, m = the value to be given if the value of u_1 is outside the classification intervals.